-Do not pass in locations where a "No Passing Zone" sign is posted or where there is a solid yellow line on your side of the center line.
+- Do not pass in locations where a "No Passing Zone" sign is posted or where there is a solid yellow line on your side of the center line.
 Double solid yellow lines mean no passing is allowed in either direction.

-Do not pass
+Do not pass:

-- On a curve or hill where you cannot clearly see the road ahead for at least 700 feet. - Within 100 feet of an intersection, underpass, tunnel or railroad crossing. - When you are about to meet a vehicle coming toward you from the opposite direction. - When another driver is trying to pass you, stay in your own lane and do not increase speed.
+- On a curve or hill where you cannot clearly see the road ahead for at least - Within 100 feet of an intersection, underpass, tunnel or railroad crossing. - When you are about to meet a vehicle coming toward you from the opposite direction.